 • School counselors are prepared to recognize and respond to student mental health needs and to assist students and families seeking resources.

 • Implementation of strategies to support student achievement with parents, teachers, other educators and community organizations.

 • Providing referrals for students and families to school or community resources for additional assistance and information.

 The Academic Success Center (ASC) is a comfortable space for Mercy Girls to study together, collaborate on group projects and seek specific academic assistance.
+This student-centered and caring, physical environment focuses on academic assistance and outcomes, college advising, and provides emotional support and services to meet students' needs while fostering personal attention and support.
+Student service staff who staff those functions are now all housed in this one area and includes counseling staff, the ESL Specialist and the Academic Success Coordinator.
 Throughout the day, the Academic Success Coordinator facilitates the aid of peer tutors, alumnae tutors, one-on-one teacher assistance and directed intervention for Mercy’s entire student body.
 The Academic Success Center is open to all students during study hall and after school.